allen-ball/allen-ball.github.io/docs/_posts/2018-08-20-auto-ebs-map.md

 permalink: article/2018-08-20-auto-ebs-map
 ---

-Amazon Web Services (AWS) provides their Elastic Block Store (EBS) service for persistent block storage for Amazon Elastic Compute Cloud (EC2) instances in the AWS cloud.
+[Amazon Web Services (AWS)][AWS] provides their

+[Elastic Block Store (EBS)][EBS] service for persistent block storage for [Amazon Elastic Compute Cloud (EC2)][EC2] instances in the AWS cloud.
 Linux/UNIX file systems may be created on these volumes and then attached to an instance and subsequently mounted as a file system.
 However, the EC2 instance must be started before the volume can be attached which may lead to significant challenges in architecture design as both the numbers of instances and volumes increase.

-This article presents an implementation of an executable automount map which may be leveraged to attach and mount EBS volumes on demand.
+This article presents an implementation of an executable automount map which may be leveraged to attach and mount [EBS] volumes on demand.
 The implementation includes a mechanism for detaching unmounted EBS volumes so they me be attached to different instances in the future.

 ## Theory of Operation

-EBS volumes must be prepared with file systems and must be [tagged](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) with `fstype` and `uuid`.
-The `fstype` value must accurately reflect the the volume's file system type and must be supported by the EC2 instance.
+[EBS] volumes must be prepared with file systems and must be [tagged](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) with `fstype` and `uuid`.
+The `fstype` value must accurately reflect the the volume's file system type and must be supported by the [EC2] instance.
 The `uuid` tag must contain the file system partition UUID.[^1]

 [^1]: The [`aws.rc` script](#aws.rc) included at the end of this article